 Laurie is a writer, editor, and lecturer.
 She began her professional career as a reporter, spending more than a decade with Dow Jones & Co. in New York City and Sydney, Australia, where she rose to be the Bureau Chief for Australia and New Zealand.
-After years of covering finance, economics, and politics, she decided to shift gears and focus on fiction.
+After years of covering finance, economics, and politics, she shifted gears and began focusing on fiction.
 She was the founding editor of VerbSap (2004-2008), one of the first constantly updating online literary magazines.
 VerbSap authors received Pushcart Prizes, Nebula Awards, and storySouth Million Writers Awards.
-She has published numerous articles and short stories and is the author of the writing companion 22 Shelters: Lessons from Letters, a blend of microfiction and nonfiction inspired by the 22-character Phoenician alphabet.
+She has published numerous articles and short stories and is the author of the award-winning writing companion 22 Shelters: Lessons from Letters, a blend of microfiction and nonfiction inspired by the 22-character Phoenician alphabet.
 Laurie has a BA in History with honors from Yale and an MFA in Writing from CCA.
-An avid hiker, she lives in the San Carlos hills with her husband and son.
-To read Laurie's 2014 100 People/100 Places project visit Words Out Of Thin Air.
+An avid hiker, she lives in the San Carlos hills with her husband, son and tired dog.
+To read Laurie's 100 People/100 Places project visit Words Out Of Thin Air.
 Read about Laurie on Amazon, at Goodreads, or LinkedIn.

 Adjunct Professor, Design